• About Flourish Clinic

 What Patients Need to Know

-Q: Do I need mold exposure to benefit from the protocol?
+Do I need mold exposure for the protocol to help?

 The Emotional Weight of PCS and CIRS